Writing tests

 component.

-HSDS uses Jest as the testing framework and React Testing Library to write the actual tests.
+HSDS uses as the testing framework and to write the actual tests.

-We also have included the User Event package to make writing tests that need simulating user events easier and more readable.
+We also have included the package to make writing tests that need simulating user events easier and more readable.

 Tips

-Test the output of your rendered components, debug is your friend.
+Test the output of your rendered components, is your friend.

 for example) that enzyme tends to encourage.